19hours/sg-statutes/Acts/Income Tax Act.md

 (c) where the approved person is a partner of an approved limited partnership, provide for the recovery of tax from him in a case where the exemption ought not to have been allowed to that partner due to non-compliance with any condition imposed on the limited partnership, including the deeming of a specified amount as income of the partner for the year of assessment in which the Comptroller discovers the non‑compliance of the condition;

-(ca) provide for the recovery of tax from a company, trustee, 1st tier SPV or 2nd tier SPV referred to in subsection (1)(b), (c) or (d) in a case where the exemption ought not to have been allowed to the person due to non-compliance with any condition imposed on the approved master-feeder fund structure, approved master-feeder fund-SPV structure or approved master fund-SPV structure, as the case may be;
+(ca) provide for the recovery of tax from a company, trustee, 1st tier SPV or 2nd tier SPV referred to in subsection (1)(b), (c) or (d) in a case where the exemption ought not to have been allowed to the person due to non‑compliance with any condition imposed on the approved master‑feeder fund structure, approved master‑feeder fund‑SPV structure or approved master fund‑SPV structure, as the case may be;

 [Act 2 of 2016 wef 01/04/2015]

-(cb) provide for the recovery of tax from a partner of a limited partnership referred to in subsection (1)(b), (c) or (d) in a case where the exemption ought not to have been allowed to that partner due to non-compliance with any condition imposed on the approved master-feeder fund structure, approved master-feeder fund-SPV structure or approved master fund-SPV structure (as the case may be), including the deeming of a specified amount as income of the partner for the year of assessment in which the Comptroller discovers the non-compliance with the condition; and
+(cb) provide for the recovery of tax from a partner of a limited partnership referred to in subsection (1)(b), (c) or (d) in a case where the exemption ought not to have been allowed to that partner due to non‑compliance with any condition imposed on the approved master‑feeder fund structure, approved master‑feeder fund‑SPV structure or approved master fund‑SPV structure (as the case may be), including the deeming of a specified amount as income of the partner for the year of assessment in which the Comptroller discovers the non‑compliance with the condition; and

 [Act 2 of 2016 wef 01/04/2015]